Advancing Treatments for Rare Eye Diseases in Europe

 About Restore Vision

-Over the the next 4 years (2023-2027) the Restore Vision consortium will explore new treatments for 7 REDs by repurposing existing generic drugs, developing new theurapeutic compounds, and conducting pioneering clinical trials to ensure their safety and effectiveness.
+Over the the next 4 years (2023-2027) the Restore Vision consortium will explore new treatments for 7 REDs by repurposing existing generic drugs, developing new therapeutic compounds, and conducting pioneering clinical trials to ensure their safety and effectiveness.

 Learn more about our work